ophian/serendipity_event_staticpage/README.md

 ### ToDo: :arrow_down:
 - [ ] deep check, if current changes broke anything with some more enhanced staticpage options (all normal behaviour is checked working!)
 - [ ] move new backend template files into own or current backend_template directory ?
-- [ ] since now using Smarty 3 only, some Smarty code will need a refresh (no need, but cleaner)
 - [ ] touch frontend templates (in this plugin dir) for HTML5, inline styles, etc ?
 - [ ] solve some last remaining questions pasted as '// RQ: ' notes (+ + -)
 - [ ] rename directory backend_templates.
 There is a risk that existing user template dirs have other files in it (not excluded by backend_show)